 Here are some minimalist packaging design ideas you can implement into your product packaging design.

-This is our favorite technique for luxury minimalism.
-“Blind embossing” means we press a metal die into the paper to create a raised 3D effect, but we do not add any ink to it.
-The design is visible only through shadows and highlights.
-It invites the customer to touch the packaging, creating a physical connection with the brand.
+This technique presses a design into the paper without any ink.
+The logo or pattern is visible only through shadow and light.
+It invites customers to touch the packaging, creating a physical connection with your brand.

 Who needs pictures when you have words?
 Use a unique, bold font to write the product name or a catchy phrase.
 Make the text large and let it wrap around the corners of the box.
 The text itself becomes the graphic element.